 Change Document Root to the Local User

-Because we are setting up a Development environment (don’t do this on a production system), we will move our Document Root to our local user Sites directory.
-Make the following changes to httpd.conf (changing user to your local user):
+Because I am setting up a Development environment (don’t do this on a production system), I will move the Document Root to the local user Sites directory.
+Make the following changes to httpd.conf (changing george to your local user).
+Also, while this file is open, you can make a few additional changes to support using PHP-FPM (described in the next section):

 > LoadModule proxy_module lib/httpd/modules/mod_proxy.so